 What to do if you’ve got…

-Freshen up your microwave by placing a little water and a halved lemon into a bowl, then putting it in the microwave, power on high, for 3 minutes.
-Leave the door closed for 5 more minutes, then wipe round the inside of the microwave.
+Freshen up your microwave by placing a some water and a halved lemon into a bowl, then putting it in the microwave, power on high, for 3 minutes.
+Leave the door closed for 5 more minutes.
+Then wipe round the inside of the microwave.
 The steam will have softened any dried-on spots of food, and the lemon should leave it smelling clean and fresh.

-If you've got a little more time, tackle your mirrors, windows and shower doors.
-Vinegar is a great, cheap cleaning product for glass, and you've probably already got some in the cupboard.
+If you've got a bit more time, tackle your mirrors, windows and shower doors.
+Vinegar is a great, cheap method for cleaning glass, and you've probably already got some in the cupboard.
 Dilute it well, then wipe over surfaces with scrunched-up newspaper for a smear-free finish.
 If you're on a roll and the weather's reasonably fine, clean the outside of your windows too, where you can (take care on ladders, of course).
 The satisfaction of looking out of clear, streak-free windows makes it totally worth it.

-½ a day – 2 days
+1 - 2 days

 You can make a real difference to your kitchen in less than a couple of days if you replace your cabinet doors.
 If you're looking for modern, low-maintenance kitchen doors, consider a high gloss design.
 Sleek, shiny and easy to wipe clean, gloss-finish doors are both practical and stylish.
 If you favour a more traditional look, woodgrain doors are timeless, and give your kitchen a warm, welcoming feel.

-No matter how much time you've got, it's possible to make a real difference to your home - with a good, thorough clean and some new cabinet doors, you can have a kitchen that feels brand-new in a matter of hours.
+No matter how much (or little) time you've got, it's possible to make a real difference to your home - with a good, thorough clean and some new cabinet doors, you can have a kitchen that feels brand-new in a matter of hours.